 Summer is 100% the season where I just want to read romance all. the. time.
 And as a general rule?
 I do read a lot of it.
 After a while, though, some of that chicklit can get a bit predictable.
 Not only is it usually pretty obvious who will end up together, the road to that “magical moment” is often pretty predictable as well.
 Not so much in The Little Brooklyn Bakery though!

-I got an ARC of this book via Netgalley.
-All opinions expressed are completely my own, though.
+I was offered an ARC of this book via Netgalley in exchange for a review.
+All opinions expressed are strictly my own.

 Take a trip to New York and the best little bakery in Brooklyn for bagels, bakes, and more than a sprinkle of romance!